jcaillon/valet/tests.d/self-build/results.approved.md

-self mock1          A command that only for testing valet core functions. self mock2          A command that only for testing valet core functions. self mock3          A command that only for testing valet core functions. self mock4          A command that only for testing valet core functions. self release        Release a new version of valet. self setup          The command run after the installation of Valet to setup the tool. self uninstall      A command to uninstall Valet.
+self mock1          A command that only for testing valet core functions. self mock2          A command that only for testing valet core functions. self mock3          A command that only for testing valet core functions. self release        Release a new version of valet. self setup          The command run after the installation of Valet to setup the tool. self uninstall      A command to uninstall Valet.